No Labels – Bias and Credibility

 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-• Overall, we rate No Labels Least Biased based on attempting to bridge the gap between left and right.
+• Overall, we rate No Labels on the right side of Least Biased based on attempting to bridge the gap between left and right with slightly more positions favoring the right.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Detailed Report